aerogear/graphback/docs/metadata.md

 ### `@db`

 GraphQL migrations is a tool to create and update database tables for using relational databases with Graphback.
 It supports a ton of features by using the `@db` annotation.
 Please check [this](https://www.npmjs.com/package/graphql-migrations) page for complete documentation of it's features.
+This feature is **only** supported by Knex supported data sources.

 ### `@versioned`